6.1 Understanding the site soils as well as the soils used in the infill zone is essential to understanding how the retaining wall will

-- Poorly graded sands, expansive clays and/or soils with a PI greater than 20 or a LL greater than 40 should not be used in wall construction.
+- Expansive clays and/or soils with a PI greater than 20 or a LL greater than 40 should not be used in wall construction.

 - Fine grained cohesive soils with a friction angle of less than 31 degrees with a PI ranging between 6 and 20 and LL from 30 to 40, may be used in wall construction, but additional backfilling, compaction and water management efforts, such as blanket drains and chimney drains are required.

-- The suggested gradation requirements for the reinforce (infill) soils in SRW’s are:
+- The suggested gradation requirements for the reinforced (infill) soils in SRW’s are: